translate/translate/docs/commands/poterminology_stopword_file.rst

 * **F** 'Title Case" words / terms are folded to lower case (default)
 * **I** all words are mapped to lowercase

-These correspond to the equivalent --preserve-case / --fold-titlecase / --ignore-case options to poterminology, but are completely independent and only apply to stoplist matching.
-You can run poterminology with -I to map all terms to lowercase, and if the case mapping specifier in the stopword file is '**!C**' a stoplist with "pootle" in it will not prevent a term containing "Pootle" from passing the stoplist (and then being mapped to "pootle").
+These correspond to the equivalent :opt:`--preserve-case` / :opt:`--fold-titlecase` / :opt:`--ignore-case` options to poterminology, but
+are completely independent and only apply to stoplist matching.
+You can run poterminology with :opt:`-I` to map all terms to lowercase, and if the case mapping specifier in the stopword file is '**!C**' a stoplist with "pootle" in it will not prevent a term containing "Pootle" from passing the stoplist (and then being mapped to "pootle").

 There should only be one case mapping specifier in a stoplist file; if more than one are present, the last one will take precedence over the others, and